dylanporyan/Science_Communication/README.md

 # Science Communication

-In this repository, I will list science communication related to my interests
+In this repository, I will list science communication efforts that I have done

+## :open_book: AGU Abstract and Poster Fall 2021
+**O’Ryan, D.**, Crystal-Ornelas, R., Agarwal, D., Boye, K., Cholia, S., Damerow, J., Dong, W., Williams, K., Varadharajan, C. (2021), Applying Community Data Reporting Formats to Open-Source Water Quality Data, [IN45F-0495] presented at 2021 Fall Meeting, AGU, 13-17 Dec.

+_Poster Link Coming Soon_
 ## :newspaper: Mokelumne Current
 **This is a yearly special-edition newspaper where students can communicate science knowledge to a broad audience.
 Below are my publications in this newspaper.**